CtrlK

 Suggestions

-Move the 'Comparison Notes' and 'Potential v2 Enhancements' sections to a separate RESEARCH.md or COMPARISON.md file
+Move the 'Comparison Notes' and 'Potential v2 Enhancements' sections to a separate RESEARCH.md or ROADMAP.md file

-Include an example of what a learned skill output looks like in ~/.claude/skills/learned/
+Include an example of what a learned skill output looks like (the expected format saved to ~/.claude/skills/learned/)

 DimensionReasoningScore